kelleyma49/PSFzf/README.md

 ## Windows
 The latest version of `fzf` is available via [Chocolatey](https://chocolatey.org/packages/fzf), or you can download the `fzf` binary and place it in your path.
 Run `Get-Command fzf*.exe` to verify that PowerShell can find the executable.

-PSFzf has been tested under PowerShell 5.0 & 6.0.
+PSFzf has been tested under PowerShell 5.0, 6.0, and 7.0.

 ## MacOS
 Use Homebrew or download the binary and place it in your path.
 Run `Get-Command fzf*` to verify that PowerShell can find the executable.

-PSFzf has been tested under PowerShell 6.0.
+PSFzf has been tested under PowerShell 6.0 and 7.0.

 ## Linux
-PSFzf has been tested under PowerShell 6.0 in the Windows Subsystem for Linux.
+PSFzf has been tested under PowerShell 6.0 and 7.0 in the Windows Subsystem for Linux.

 # Installation
 PSFzf is available on the [PowerShell Gallery](https://www.powershellgallery.com/packages/PSFzf).
 PSReadline should be imported before PSFzf as PSFzf registers PSReadline key handlers listed in the [PSReadline integration section](https://github.com/kelleyma49/PSFzf#psreadline-integration).